LubDub. is home to a company of hybrid artists. Company members devise, adapt and originate the work.

-A new production of The Doubtful Guest is coming to The Public Hotel, NYC.
-Jan 11th and 12th.
-Be the first to know when tickets go on sale: Join the list here.
+A new production of The Doubtful Guest recently ran at The Public Hotel, NYC.
+To catch the next arrival, join the list here.

 This project is brought to life, in part, by the generous support of The Orchard Project and The Franklin School for the Performing Arts.

 Over several months, a series of mystery envelopes are delivered to your home.
 Each envelope is a scene or an act in which part of a story is told.
 The envelopes might contain a torn page from a book with an address on the back; a scone recipe from the Aran Islands; an invitation; or...

 Debuted in August 2015 with The Very True Story of What Has Yet To Come.

 THE VERY TRUE STORY OF WHAT HAS YET TO COME

 The stars align, and a classics professor goes missing, launching a cross-continental journey through centuries of myth.
 Told through seven mystery mailings and one voice mailbox, this inaugural Postal Play reached a sold-out audience of 40 subscribers in 14 states and the US Virgin Islands.